LeeBurrows/as3-blog-source-code/README.md

 assorted ActionScript 3 classes
 -------------------------------

-Source code and assets for the posts on my [blog](http://blog.leeburrows.com)
+Source code and assets for the posts on my (now defunct) blog

 + _Lets make some noise:_ adding Perlin Noise to bitmaps.
 + _Bitmap basics:_ how to use the Bitmap class.